How to Fix a Leaky Faucet

 Leaks can result from faulty rubber seals or a cracked disc inside the cartridge.
 Since it's difficult to spot a cracked disc, and disc cartridge replacements are very expensive, it's best to start by replacing the seals and reassembling the faucet.
 Then if the faucet still leaks, remove the disc cartridge and take it to the store to order a replacement.

 Early versions of ceramic disc faucets may be more fragile and can crack if subjected to a blast of pressurized air.
 That's why it's important to leave the faucet open as you turn the water back on.
 This allows air trapped in the lines to escape.
 When the water runs smoothly, it's safe to turn the faucet off.
 Manufacturers have improved the strength of ceramic discs on newer faucets to withstand air blasts, as well as abrasive debris that may get dislodged from the inside of pipes.

-Photo 2: Slip the tip of a screwdriver under the O-rings to slide them out of the groove.
-Install the new O-rings, lubricate them with plumber’s grease and reinstall the spout.
+- Slip the tip of a screwdriver under the O-rings to slide them out of the groove.

 Leaks around the base of the spout are caused by worn O-rings located under the spout.
-All that's usually required to access these O-rings for replacement is to wiggle and pull up on the spout to remove it (Photo 1).
+All that's usually required to access these O-rings for replacement is to wiggle and pull up on the spout to remove it.